kevinhayrle/srmunigram/README.md

-# SRM Unigram — Backend
+# SRM Unigram — Frontend

-This is the backend repository for **SRM Unigram**, a full-stack social media platform built exclusively for SRM students & faculty.
+This is the frontend repository for **SRM Unigram**, a full-stack social media platform built exclusively for SRM students & faculty.
-It allows students & faculty to share photos, professional posts, events, certifications, and news — all in one place.
+The frontend delivers a clean, responsive, and interactive UI where students & faculty can share photos, professional posts, events, certifications, and news — all in one place.

-The backend handles:
+The frontend handles:
-- Authentication
+- User interface & layout
-- Post management
+- Post creation UI
+- Feed rendering
+- API communication with backend
-- Secure student verification
+- Secure session handling with JWT
-- All server-side logic

 ---

 ## Core Responsibilities
-- Strict SRM email–based authentication (signup, login)
-- OTP verification system (Mailjet)
-- JWT-based session handling
-- Secure password hashing with **bcrypt**
+- Built with **React.js**
+- Global feed combining posts from all SRM students & faculty
-- Handling three categories of posts:
+- UI for three categories of posts:
   - Photo posts (Instagram-style)
   - Professional posts (LinkedIn-style)
   - Text/news posts (Twitter-style)
-- Feed system combining all SRM students (no department-wise feeds)
+- SRM email–protected login & signup pages
+- OTP verification UI
-- Protected routes with auth middleware
+- JWT-based protected routes
-- MySQL database integration
+- Responsive design for mobile, tablet, and desktop
+- Smooth animations & modern UX interactions
+- Image upload interface (for photo posts)

 ---

-## API Endpoints
+## Features

-### Auth
+### Authentication
-- `POST /api/auth/signup` → Register new SRM student
-- `POST /api/auth/login` → Login and receive JWT
-- `POST /api/auth/verify-otp` → Verify SRM email OTP
+- Signup using SRM email address
-- `POST /api/auth/resend-otp` → Resend OTP
+- OTP verification screen
+- Login with secure token storage (`localStorage` / `sessionStorage`)

-### Users
+### Feed
-- `GET /api/user/profile` → Get user data
-- `PUT /api/user/update` → Update profile details

-> All user routes require `Authorization: Bearer <token>`
+- Combined SRM-wide feed
+- Auto-refreshing timeline
+- View photos, professional posts, and news posts

 ### Posts
-- `POST /api/posts/create` → Create a new post
-- `GET /api/posts/feed` → Fetch global SRM feed
-- `GET /api/posts/:id` → Fetch single post details

-Supports:
-- Photo posts
-- Professional posts
+- Create photo posts, professional posts, or thought/news posts
-- Thought/news posts
+- Edit and delete own posts (if enabled)
+- View individual post details

-### Interaction
+### Interactions
-- `POST /api/posts/like/:id` → Like/Unlike a post
+- Like/Unlike posts
-- `POST /api/posts/comment/:id` → Comment on a post
+- Comment on posts
-- `GET /api/posts/comments/:id` → Fetch comments
+- View comments

+### User Profile
+- View profile information
+- Edit profile details
+- View posts created by user

 ---

 ## Technologies Used
-- Node.js + Express.js
-- MySQL (**mysql2**)
-- JWT for authentication
+- React.js (Vite or CRA depending on setup)
-- Bcrypt for password hashing
+- React Router for navigation
-- Mailjet for OTP-delivered email verification
+- Axios for API communication
-- Multer / Cloud Storage for images (if used)
+- Context API / Redux (if used)
+- Tailwind CSS / CSS Modules (depending on choice)
-- Render for backend deployment
+- Cloud storage support for images (if applicable)

 ---

+---

 ## Security & Verification
-- Only SRM university email IDs can create accounts
+- Only verified **SRM email users** can access the dashboard
+- **JWT** is stored securely and validated on protected routes
-- Passwords are hashed before storing
+- Sensitive pages are blocked without authentication
-- OTP verification ensures no outsider can access the platform
+- No unauthorized user can access:
+  - Feed
-- JWT-protected private routes
+  - Profile
-- Clean database structure with traceable student IDs
+  - Post creation

 ---

-## Deployment
-- Backend is deployed on **Render**
-- Push changes → manually trigger a deployment from the Render dashboard

----

 ## Developer
+**Kevin Antony**
-**Kevin Antony** — Full-stack Developer & Creator of SRM Unigram
+*Full-stack Developer & Creator of SRM Unigram*
-*Domain: Full Stack Web Development (SRM University, Ramapuram)*

 ---

 ## License
-Backend code © 2025 **Kevin Antony**
+Frontend code © 2025 **Kevin Antony**
 All rights reserved.
 Redistribution or replication is not permitted without written consent.

-The SRM logo is the property of **SRM Institute of Science and Technology** and is used under permission for official purposes only.
+The **SRM logo** is the property of **SRM Institute of Science and Technology** and is used under permission for official purposes only.